+Section 12.
+Term of Officers

+The term of each Officer shall be two (2) years in any one position commencing on the first day of the calendar year following election.

 Section 13.
-Term of Officers

-The term of each Officer shall be two (2) ears commencing on the first day of the calendar year following election.
-No Officer who has served two (2) full successive terms may succeed himself.
+Resignations

+An Officer or Director may resign at any time by presenting his resignation to the Board.

 Section 14.
-Resignations

-An Officer or Director may resign at any time by presenting his resignation to the Board of Directors.

-Section 15.
 Expulsion

 An Officer or an at large Director may be removed for cause but only by the action of at least two thirds of the Directors then in office.
-Any Officer or Director who fails to attend, by physical presence, two (2) or more Directors= Meetings within a calendar year may be subject to removal, said action to be reported at the next regular or special meeting of the membership.
+Any Officer or Director who fails to attend, by physical presence, two (2) or more Directors’ Meetings within a calendar year may be subject to removal, said action to be reported at the next regular or special meeting of the membership.

+Section 15.
+Vacancies

+Vacancies of any of the Officer or Director positions may be filled by a majority vote of the

+Directors then in office.

 Section 16.
-Vacancies

-Vacancies of any of the Officer or Director positions may be filled by a majority vote of the Directors then in office.

-Section 17.
 Directors Meetings

-Regular meetings of the Board of Directors may be held in such places and at such times as the
+Regular meetings of the Board may be held in such places and at such times as the

 Board may vote.

-Special meetings of the Board of Directors may be held at any time or place whenever called by the President.
+Special meetings of the Board may be held at any time or place whenever called by the President.
 Clerk or three (3) other members of the Board, reasonable notice thereof being given by the President or Clerk, to each Director, or at any time without formal notice provided all the Directors are present or those not present have waived notice thereof either before or after such meeting.
 Such special meetings shall be held at such times and places as the notices thereof or waiver shall specify.

-Section 18.
+Section 17.
 Quorum

-A majority of the full Board of Directors presents, by telephone or represented by written proxy shall constitute a quorum for the transaction of business.
+A majority of the full Board of Directors present, by telephone or other means of communication authorized by statute shall constitute a quorum for the transaction of business.
 A number of Directors less than a quorum, however, may adjourn any meeting from time to time and the meeting may be held as adjourned without further notice if a quorum is then present.
-Except as otherwise required by law or these Bylaws, the act of a majority of the Directors present, by telephone or represented by written proxy at a meeting at which a quorum is present shall be the act of the Board of Directors.
+Except as otherwise required by law or these Bylaws, the act of a majority of the Directors present, by telephone or represented by written proxy at a meeting at which a quorum is present shall be the act of the Board.

-ARTICLE IX - COMMITTEES
+ARTICLE VII - COMMITTEES